epdansereau/textgen/README.md

 # Prompts demo

-This repo contains the code to generate story prompts as showcased on https://myths.ai/prompts .
+This repo contains code to generate story prompts as showcased on https://myths.ai/prompts .

 ## Installation
 This project is built on the transformers library from HuggingFace, v.3.5.1 (https://github.com/huggingface/transformers)